-One more connection I want to make.
+Now I want to make a connection here, and you have to follow me.
 Look again at-

-Romans 8:27 27And he [the Father] who searches hearts knows what is the mind of the Spirit, because the Spirit intercedes for the saints according to the will of God.
+Romans 8:27 27And He [the Father] who searches hearts knows what is the mind of the Spirit, because the Spirit intercedes for the saints according to the will of God.